janethuangg/BAC_workshops/README.md

-# BAC Workshop Material
+# BAC Workshops
-## Intro to Python (October 21st)
-- Function Basics
-- List Basics
-- Dictionary Basics
+Find the materials associated with each workshop under the relevant folder!

+## October 21st: intro_to_python